Anne-Lie-Back/Express.js-Premiere/README.md

 ## Register your dog!
 My rest api can store dogs in a json-file; you can add dogs, delete dogs (sadness), change dogs (although all dogs are perfect) and ID-search for a special dog.

-You can test the rest api in my project through the request.rest-file in VSCode (if you use VSCode and has the "REST Client" extension installed), or you can open the project in the browser for the full dog-register experience.
+You can test the rest api in my project through the request.rest-file in VSCode (if you have the "REST Client" extension installed), or you can open the project in the browser for the full dog-register experience.
 It's even responsive!
 So you can add dogs on the go! :D (even though pixel perfect UX responsiveness is under construction, but it's an ok mobile-version).
 We have the hopes for add-a-picture-feature in the future for easy, more fun collection-point for all your favourite dogs and dog-breeds.

 Other features I would have liked but is not there for this version:
 - hitting enter to submit for all input-field-sections.